KennyMcGeoch/LeetCodeExercises/README.md

 2461.
 Maximum Sum of Distinct Subarrays With Length K (Medium) 2465.
 Number of Distinct Averages (Easy)
 2469.
 Convert the Temperature (Easy)
-2481.
+2471.
+Minimum Number of Operations to Sort a Binary Tree by Level (Medium) 2481.
 Minimum Cuts to Divide a Circle (Easy)
 2482.
 Difference Between Ones and Zeros in Row and Column (Medium) 2483.
 Minimum Penalty for a Shop (Medium)